telephone call

 TL;DR:

-For main sewer clogs, hydrojet drain cleaning provides a deeper clean than snaking.
-It blasts debris, grease, and roots off pipe walls using high-pressure water.
+For main sewer clogs, hydro jetting sewer line service provides a deeper clean than snaking.
+It blasts debris, grease, and roots off pipe walls using high pressure water jet pipe cleaning.
 Snaking is cheaper but often leaves buildup that causes recurring clogs.

 What Causes Main Sewer Line Clogs?